TimDirks/FormKit-Hydration-HMR/README.md

-# FormKit Nuxt Recursive warning
+# FormKit Nuxt Hydration warning

-A reproducible example to get the `Maximum recursive updates exceeded in component <FormKitSchema>` warning from Vue.
+A reproducible example to get the Hydration warning from Vue when page reload triggers.

 ## Setup